Last updated on November 6th, 2019 at 02:22 pm

 1. Sit down and figure out what your motivation triggers are.

 If a friend came to you with a similar dream as yours and didn’t know how to start, what would you advise them to do?
-Would you advise them to pray?
+Would you encourage them to pray?
 Do affirmations?
 Set up a buddy system?

 Believe it or not, hidden in these answers are YOUR motivational triggers.
 Whatever you would advise someone else to do to motivate themselves is EXACTLY what you need to do to motivate yourself.
 It doesn’t have to be good or bad, or judged — it just has to work for you and your dream.